 Schwartz traveled to Europe and completed his research last summer.
 That work was part of his larger project that delves into the philosophy and ethics of rewilding, an environmental practice that aims to restore ecosystems damaged through human development.
 In addition to his field work, he studied rewilding while on sabbatical in New Mexico in 2017.
 Schwartz is also a member of the Rewilding Institute’s Rewilding Leadership Council.

-Read Schwartz’s latest essay on the Rewilding Institute website here.Tags: David Schwartz, faculty, Faculty Scholarship, philosophy
+Read Schwartz’s latest essay on the Rewilding Institute website here.Tags: comparative philosophy, David Schwartz, faculty, Faculty Scholarship, philosophy